Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-level-agreements.md

 A Service Level Agreement that is specific to this service can be created using the + New Service Level Agreement button.

 * **Name**<br>The Name provides visibility of this Service Level Agreement and can be used from within the Service, BPM Operations, Reports, and other areas.
-* **Description**<br>Provide a description to allow other users that have access to the Service to have an understanding of the use of the service. level agreement.
+* **Description**<br>Provide a description to allow other users that have access to the Service to have an understanding of the use of the service level agreement.
 * **Working Time Calendar**<br>The Working Time Calendar will indicate the working periods that the team(s) that support the service are available.
 The selected calendar will be used to calculate target times for the Service Levels that come under this Service Level Agreement
 * **Service Levels**<br>This option is only available once the Service Level Agreement has been created.
 Service Levels can be added which allows Service Level Targets and automated escalation actions to be defined.